proompter-deluxe/Dawn-of-Civilization/README.md

 ## Installation

-If you just want to play, you only need to clone this repo into your mod folder (Beyond the Sword/Mods/) and rename it to "RFC Dawn of Civilization Cross Overhaul".
+If you just want to play, you only need to clone this repo into your mod folder (Beyond the Sword/Mods/) and rename it to "DoC-Cross-Overhaul".

 ## Main Features